douglasJovenil/dst-server/README.md

 # Don't Starve Together Server

-This repository provides scripts to build a docker server based on [docker-dontstarvetogether](https://github.com/fairplay-zone/docker-dontstarvetogether).
+This repository provides a CLI to build and manage a docker server based on [docker-dontstarvetogether](https://github.com/fairplay-zone/docker-dontstarvetogether).
 <!--
 ## ☁️ Links